mfgryan/angular-app/README.md

 #Front end source code for henserver.com

-#This project uses Angular2 with bootstrap, JQuery and D3
+this project uses Angular2 with bootstrap, JQuery and D3

-#notes on steps being taken
+#Steps being taken

 1. build boilerplate code -
 2. commit to github and add to intelij -